Æthelburh Princess of Kent and Queen of Northumbria

 During renovations in 1885, a lead casket was found buried in the chancel wall of the church.
 Upon inspection, this was found to contain the bones of what was thought to be a young woman.
 The bones were re-examined in early 2020 and were confirmed as those of one well-nourished individual, probably female, aged around 17-21.
 The radio carbon date obtained indicated a date of death around 641-61, which fitted perfectly with the likely life and death of Easnswythe.
 It now seems beyond all reasonable doubt that the bones of Eanswythe were preserved at Folkestone from the mid 7th Century, making it extremely likely that she did found a church there, probably at some point in the period 640-60.

-The reliquary in which the bones were found are thought to be made from a fragment of Roman lead coffin some time in the 8th or 9th Century.
+The reliquary in which the bones were found is thought to have been made from a fragment of Roman lead coffin some time in the 8th or 9th Century.
 It now seems most probable that this reliquary was concealed in a chamber in the wall below the original shrine at the time of the Reformation under King Henry VIII in the 1530s, when all saint’s shrines across the whole country were destroyed.
 The reliquary is today still housed in the original shrine in the chancel of the church which also still remains dedicated to St Eanswythe.
 It is the only parish church in England still known to contain the relics of its original patron saint.
 These relics are a unique and very tangible link back to this earliest phase of the conversion of England to Christianity in the 7th Century.

 Eanflæd Princess of Kent and Queen of Northumbria